Awards & Grants

 Departmental

 Throughout the year, calls for applications will be sent out to eligible students in the Department of Anthropology.
 Additional scholarships, awards, and funding opportunities for graduate students can be found on the Graduate School website, linked below.
-Additional scholarships, awards, and funding opportunities for undergraduate students can be found on the Student Services site, linked below.

 Simon Beckett Student Paper Prize